WebClub-NITK/blog/_posts/2020-02-16-intermediate-git.md

 Closes gitgitgagdet issue #461
 ```

 It's shorter, and has more information!
-It's easy to think how the changes are implemented.
-Reviewing code becomes easier and fun.
+It's easier to understand the implementation.
+Reviewing code becomes more comfortable and fun.

 > Read up on [how to write good commit messages](https://chris.beams.io/posts/git-commit/).

 ### Decide on a git workflow
 \\
-_This section is fairly opinionated - Each workflow has advantages.
+_This section is somewhat opinionated - Each workflow has advantages.
 Choose what suits you._

 There are many workflows to use git - Feature branching, gitflow, forking workflow, centralized workflow.
-Learn about them and decide an appropriate workflow for the project you are working.
+Learn about them and decide on an appropriate workflow for your projects.

 I am a messy developer who likes clean git logs - See a contradiction?
 I tend to create a lot of non-sensical, poor commits while developing.
 It makes sense for me to use [squash rebase workflow](https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/).